georgpernice/georgpernice/README.md

 **georgpernice/georgpernice** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently studying Mechatronix Master @ KIT in Karlsruhe.
+- 🔭 I’m currently enrolled in Mechatronics Master at KIT in Karlsruhe and looking for a coding student job.
 - 🌱 I’m currently still trying to improve my Python skills.
 However I'd like to learn Java Scriptish Languages as well.
 <!-- - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with Python, -->